Skip to main content

 • Appropriate video and audio devices so that you can participate in webinar tutorials.

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
 The minimum for IELTS is 6.0 with a minimum score of 6.0 in writing and a minimum of 5.5 in any single component.
-Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.
+Read more about the University’s entry requirements for students outside of the UK on our International Entry Requirements page.

 Placements